FleurGaBru/shell-novice/_episodes/07-find.md

 > 2013-11-06,deer,2
 > ~~~
 > {: .source}
+> An example of such a file is provided in `data-shell/data/animal-counts/animals.txt`
 >
-> She wants to write a shell script that takes a species as the first command-line argument
-> and a directory as the second argument.
-The script should return one file called `species.txt`
+> She wants to write a command that should return one file called `species.txt`
 > containing a list of dates and the number of that species seen on each date.
 > For example using the data shown above, `rabbit.txt` would contain:
 >